deeptika/deeptika/README.md

 ## Hi there 👋

 Passionate woman in tech, SWE with a strong background in data, software development, and security.
-Recent graduate with a Master's in Computer Science from the University of Florida, eager to contribute to innovative projects and solve complex challenges.
+2 years of professional experience at Navis, and a recent graduate with a Master's in Computer Science from the University of Florida.

+Eager to contribute to innovative projects and solve complex challenges!

 ## 🚀 Featured Projects